Ripple price prediction: What’s next for XRP?

 Things got even worse in January 2022, when a weak crypto market led XRP to finish the month at $0.6191.
 The start of February looked pretty positive, with XRP hitting a high of $0.9111 on 8 February.
 However, things started to gently move down and the dip was exacerbated by Russia’s invasion of Ukraine on 24 February, when the coin fell to a low of $0.6271.

 Since then, there has been some recovery, and reports that SEC Commissioner Hester Peirce was doubtful about her organisation’s chances of winning its case helped move the price of XRP to around $0.73 on 10 March, before it grew further to trade at $0.79 on 17 March 2022.
-On 1 April, the price declined following the release of one billion XRP, but with 800 million of those returned to escrow, the market has gone back up and by 6 April 2022, XRP was worth a little under $0.80.
+On 1 April, the price declined following the release of one billion XRP, but with 800 million of those returned to escrow, the market went back up and by 6 April 2022, XRP was worth a little under $0.80.

 The news that China had banned crypto then hit the coin and, on 28 April, it was worth just under $0.65 and its price went down in a bearish market to hover around the $0.54 mark on 9 May 2022.
 After that, the market turmoil following the depegging of the TerraUSD stablecoin and the collapse of the LUNA crypto saw it fall futher to $0.345 on 12 May.